How to build Skia

 bin/gn gen out/RTTI --args='extra_cflags_cc=["-frtti"]'

-Once you have generated your build files, run Ninja to compile and link Skia:
+Once you have generated your build files, run Ninja to compile and link all of Skia:

 ninja -C out/Static